Perfecting your Craft

 Christoph Waltz, one of the great actors of the moment; a favourite of Quentin Tarantino and has just been cast as the new Bond Villain.

-He was recently featured in the British GQ magazine and comes across unassuming, typically old-school and passionate about his craft.
-What becomes apparent early on in the interview is how uncomfortable he is talking about his personal life, his children and parents.
+He was recently featured in the British GQ magazine and comes across as unassuming, typically old-school and passionate about his craft.
+What becomes apparent early on in the interview is how uncomfortable he is talking about his personal life, his children and his parents.
 He shuns these questions in such a way that would lead you to believe that he dislikes fame.
 And you would be right.
-He says: “if you become famous because of your long career, that’s one thing.
-As motivation in itself, celebrity is foolhardy and stupid.” he [Waltz] complains, ‘I hate it’ but the craft of acting is what drives him.
+He says: if you become famous because of your long career, that’s one thing.
+As motivation in itself, celebrity is foolhardy and stupid.
+He [Waltz] complains, ‘I hate it’ but the craft of acting is what drives him.

-As I turn over the next page of the magazine I am met with a different type of article – ‘Yacht week: Holiday hedonism for the super-rich’.
-Essentially the participants get a yacht, spend loads of money and carnage and debautory ensues.
+As I turn over the next page of the magazine I am met with a different type of article – ‘Yacht week: Holiday hedonism for the super-rich.’
+Essentially the participants get a yacht, spend loads of money and carnage and debauchery ensues.

-However the nature of the article was not concerned so much with that side of the ‘holiday’ but rather what these these party goers gain their enjoyment from.
+However the nature of the article was not concerned so much with that side of the ‘holiday’ but rather what these party-goers gain their enjoyment from.

 Validation in Society:

-This is not an isolated phenomenon resigned to ‘Yacht Week’ but we can see these yacht signs mirrored through-out our lives and society.
-The epitome of which is the invent, and therefore the perceived need of a selfie stick or the sheer vanity and self grandeur of carrying around a three foot long stick to an event in order to take a selfie and show your friends just how much fun you are having is mind boggling to me, and yet, so normal in today’s society, whilst I hasten to add, missing the show or event in the process.
+This is not an isolated phenomenon resigned to ‘Yacht Week’ but we can see this mirrored through-out our lives and society.
+The epitome of which is the invent, and therefore the perceived need of a selfie stick or the sheer vanity and self grandeur of carrying around a three-foot-long stick to an event in order to take a selfie and show your friends just how much fun you are having is mind-boggling to me, and yet, so normal in today’s society, whilst I hasten to add, missing the show or event in the process.

 Old Vs. New